keshcss/IP-Ping-Verify/README.md

+# Disclaimer
+Please do not perform this action if unauthorized!
+This might get you in serious trouble!
+This is for educational purposes only.
+Enjoy programming!

 # IP-Ping-Verify
 Want to know every device which is connected to the Router (Class C network) ? and that using Python Language?
 Well I've got you covered here.